All Day Kindergarten

 The method of Transitional Manuscript is taught because it has proven most effective in learning how to write the alphabet.

-Students will recognize and understand the numerals 1 to 20, learn about comparisons, the calendar, the clock, measurement, sets, geometric shapes, understanding addition and subtraction, graphing, and gain a foundation for place value for numbers 11 to 19.
+Students will recognize and understand the numerals 1 to 20, learn about comparisons, the calendar, the clock, measurement, patterns and geometric shapes.
+Students will gain an understanding of addition, subtraction, graphing and the place values 1 to 19.
+A variety of manipulative, word games and other activities are used to increase the student’s knowledge and understanding.

 The Kindergarten topics include; 5 senses, Healthy Habits, Characteristics of Pets, Characteristics of Objects, Growth of Plants, Living and Non-Living Things, Seasons and Weather Conditions.